FiloSottile/FiloSottile/maintenance.md

 I am happy with standard ninety days disclosure timelines, or with embargoes no longer than nine months.
 I will produce security advisories and file CVEs for any issue I consider a security issue.

 I know projects are not entitled to free security research or coordinated disclosure, and I appreciate the contribution of reporters.
 I do not offer bug bounties at this time.

+#### On security scanners

+I _do not_ update dependencies just to silence automated reports of unrelated vulnerabilities that don't affect my project.
+(Nor do I subscribe to the endless dependabot churn, although my opinions about the benefits of that are more nuanced.)

+Using automated tools that fail to do even package-level scoping and then pushing the churn onto every upstream project to reduce noise is unsustainable.
+My responsibility is making sure my projects are not affected by security vulnerabilities.
+The responsibility of scanning tools is making sure they don't disturb their users with false positives.

+[govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck) is awesome and even does static analysis to filter vulnerabilities at the symbol level, but simple package-level filtering is something you should demand of your vendors.